blouyakis/emt_basic/module_4_test.md

 ### Q27 🟡
 **Front**
-51-year-old with 6-ft metal bar through forearm, minor bleed.
-Best:
+A 51-year-old male has a quarter-inch diameter metal bar that is six feet long impaled in his forearm.
+There is minor bleeding around the bar.
+He can move his fingers with a slight increase in his pain.
+You should:
 • Tourniquet & remove • **Cut bar while stabilizing** • Pull out & pack • Transport with full-length bar

 **Back**